rgvegajr/bootcamp-contribution-practice/README.md

 ## DISCLAIMER
 Always make sure you "pull" before making any changes or pushes to ensure you've got the most up to date files.
+Your fork may no longer match the master once additional changes are made.
+If you have questions - search github for how to `sync your fork with the master.`